Blog/Ultimate Guide to Industrial Coffee Roasters for Business/Types of Industrial Coffee Roasters Explained for 2026

 1. Flavor Profile Control

 According to a study by the Specialty Coffee Association, drum roasting tends to produce more body and caramelization due to Maillard reaction development over longer times.
 Fluid bed roasting preserves more volatile aromatics, yielding brighter, fruitier cups.
 If your brand emphasizes single-origin clarity, fluid bed may be superior.
+For businesses focusing on traditional espresso blends, drum roasters provide the consistency and depth that customers expect.

 2. Energy Efficiency and Sustainability